wanghaisheng/responsive-landing-page-starter/content/blog/en/hacktoberfest-dos-and-donts.md

 ---
 title: Hacktoberfest Do's and Don'ts
-description: Hacktoberfest is a yearly month-long event where developers contribute to participating opensource projects for a chance to win swag.
+description: Hacktoberfest is a yearly month-long event where developers contribute to participating open-source projects for a chance to win swag.
 author: mofi-rahman
 published: true
 published_at: 2021-09-28T15:34:01.065Z